The Pink Panther: The Pink Panther (1963)

 The Pink Panther (1963), the original film of the series, centered on the Phantom/Sir Charles Lytton, portrayed by David Niven.
-Set in the ski resort of Cortina d'Ampezzo.
-Peter Sellers's performance was so popular that the resulting series was built on the Clouseau character, rather than the Phantom character.
+It is set in the ski resort of Cortina d'Ampezzo.
+Peter Sellers's performance was so popular that the resulting series was built on the Clouseau character rather than the Phantom character.
 Niven and Sellers's co-stars included Capucine, Robert Wagner, and Claudia Cardinale.

 A Shot in the Dark (1964)

 A Shot in the Dark (1964) was released less than a year after The Pink Panther, and was the first to feature the Clouseau character as the protagonist of the film, investigating a murder set in a mansion in Paris.
-This film marked the first appearance of many of the tropes and supporting characters long associated with the series, including Commissioner Dreyfus (portrayed by Herbert Lom), his assistant François (portrayed by André Maranne), and Clouseau's manservant, Cato (portrayed by Burt Kwouk).
+This film marked the first appearance of many of the tropes and supporting characters long associated with the series, including Commissioner Dreyfus (Herbert Lom), his assistant François (André Maranne), and Clouseau's manservant, Cato (Burt Kwouk).
 Elke Sommer, George Sanders, Graham Stark, Tracy Reed and Douglas Wilmer also appeared in the film.